 36. Termination of agreement

-- (1) Subject to subsections (3), (4) and (5) - every determinate agreement of which the duration does not exceed 24 months; or - (b) every agreement entered into under section 5(3A), shall terminate on the last day of the period agreed upon by the employer and the worker.
+- (1) Subject to subsections (3), (4) and (5) - (a) every determinate agreement of which the duration does not exceed 24 months; or shall terminate on the last day of the period agreed upon by the employer and the worker.